This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Fertilization and Watering

-After pruning, wait a few weeks before fertilizing to allow natural healing.
+After pruning, wait 2-3 weeks before fertilizing to avoid stressing healing cuts.

 Pest and Disease Management